 The Rhode Island Rams are looking to bounce back from an ugly loss when they take on Central Connecticut State tomorrow afternoon.
 Rhody is coming off a 20-0 loss to the William & Mary Tribe, a game in which the URI offense couldn’t muster much of anything.
 Hopefully they’ve made the necessary adjustments to take on a not-very-good Blue Devils squad as the Rams try to move to 2-3.
 We think they well, and we predicted a victory in this one when we did our previews over the summer.
 So let’s see what Joe Trainer’s team needs to do to pick up their first home win of the season.

 1. Run, Run, Then Run Some More

 If you thought the CCSU defense was bad last year… well, it’s even worse this season.
 The Blue Devils are allowing nearly 40 points and about 408 yards per game on average, so this could be the cure for what ails the Rhody offense.
-Justin Semmes, Robbie Delgado, and Jordan Sebastian should be licking their chops as they’ll face a team that’s giving up 184 yards per game on the ground.
+Justin Semmes, Robby Delgado, and Jordan Sebastian should be licking their chops as they’ll face a team that’s giving up 184 yards per game on the ground.
 The Rams need to expose Central Connecticut’s porous run defense tomorrow afternoon.

 2. Limit Hollomon